mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 Their research, which involved young people, builds on related research with adults with the explicit goal of learning game design.
 One product of this research is a list of GDP patterns as a public collection (available at http://virt10.itu.chalmers.se/) [@bjork_patterns_2005].

-MOVED TO LIT REVIEW FROM CHAPTER 5

-In a design education intervention working with 11-12 year olds Eriksson and colleagues [@eriksson_using_2019] used a collection of curated patterns to prompt learners to analyse and then propose changes to an existing collaborative game called Stringforce.
-It is useful to compare the supports and approach of Eriksson's Stringforce study with that of the 3M intervention of this study.
+In a design education intervention working with 11-12 year olds Eriksson and colleagues [@eriksson_using_2019] used a collection of curated patterns to prompt learners to analyse and then propose changes to an existing collaborative game

-The overall goal of the analysis of GDPs also differ, in the 3M study the principle goal is analysis of the use of GDPs by learners to aid their goals in creating their own games.
-In Eriksson's study the principle goals to is to address the perceived "challenge how to make results from research work related to this within Child-Computer Interaction (CCI) field easily transferable to future CCI research." [@baykal_using_2019]
+The principle goals to is to address the perceived "challenge how to make results from research work related to this within Child-Computer Interaction (CCI) field easily transferable to future CCI research." [@baykal_using_2019]
-The Stringforce study involved learner analysis of games, the ability to change level design via graphical editor and co-design of proposed conceptual changes to existing games.
-Unlike 3M it did not involved the learners then adding new patterns to games using code.
+The study involved learner analysis of games, the ability to change level design via graphical (not code based) editor and co-design of proposed conceptual changes to existing games.

-One similarity is the number of patterns presented to learners.
-In this iteration of the study 3M presented 20 patterns in the menu of options and the Stringforce study selected 14.
+The process of curating patterns involve selected only 14 from a list of over 100?
+[CHECK].
 Their selection criteria for patterns to include in co-design stages included the following concerns; concrete patterns were favoured over more abstract ones to aid the learner comprehension, patterns chosen matched the learners' capabilities, patterns that were game mechanics were also prioritised as were pattern suggested by the learners.

-#### Using Game Design pattern collections and code examples to help novice students.
+**Using Game Design pattern collections and code examples to help novice students.**

-**There is evidence in literature that the use of a collection of design patterns, while primarily used in professional settings, can help barriers faced by novice coders.**
+The use of a collection of design patterns, while primarily used in professional settings, can help barriers faced by novice coders.

 Werner and Denner built an ambitious assessment elements into a two year programme using Alice to make games.
 They built a software tool to quantify the levels of computational thinking, using a structure of thinking algorithmically [@werner_fairy_2012].
 The results - a limited use of standard CT concepts by students - led them to also investigate the use of students of game mechanics as well as more traditional CS constructions [@werner_children_2012].
 They began to identify use of design patterns and then combination of those patterns into large game mechanics.